DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 * writing a personal statement
 * preparing for interviews

-Our advisers can help you at any time, even if you're a year or more away from applying.

 ## Meet Emma, a teacher training adviser

 <div data-controller="aspect-ratio" data-aspect-ratio-width-value="560" data-aspect-ratio-height-value="290">